JoniKilpe/Solita-Dev-Academy/readme.txt

 if needed.

 I started to tinker around React and Express but they were left unfinished.
 I'm pretty new to these things.

+Bikeapp should have react components inside (not sure why git did not upload) but I only managed to start creating an initial react app following tutorials so concerning this task nothing was lost.